Pinterest Pixel

 The EDATE function isn’t limited to just adding a quarter of a year.
 Whether you’re planning ahead for a full year, half a year, or just a single month, EDATE can swiftly adjust your dates accordingly.
 Simply replace the ‘3’ in your formula with the desired number of months for the job.

 Want to leap 6 months into the future?
-Easy!
-The formula =EDATE(A2, 6) have you covered?
+Use this formula =EDATE(A2, 6)

 3 Months from today

-Or, if you’re reminiscing and need to look back 5 months, =EDATE(A2, -5) will take you on that journey.
+If you need to look back 5 months, use the formula =EDATE(A2, -5)

 3 Months from today